bojleros/ha-lego/README.md

 On startup the add-on validates the configuration, runs an initial issuance or renewal, and then starts `crond` to execute future renewals on the specified schedule.
 Renewal logs are written to the add-on log.

 If the initial certificate issuance fails (for example due to incorrect credentials or DNS propagation issues), the add-on will stop so the error can be corrected.
 Update the configuration and start the add-on again once the issue is resolved.

+## Restarting dependent add-ons

+Set `restart_addon_slug` when you want Home Assistant to restart another add-on immediately after certificates are renewed.
+The restart is triggered only if any certificate file actually changes, so dependent services are not bounced unnecessarily.

+The slug is the identifier Home Assistant assigns to each add-on.
+Run `ha addons list` in the Home Assistant CLI and copy the value in the `slug` column for the add-on you want to restart.

+Enter that slug (for example `core_nginx_proxy`) in the `restart_addon_slug` option for this add-on.
+Leave the field empty if no restart should be performed.

+## Forcing a fresh issuance

+Set `force_initial_request` to `true` when you need to discard the existing ACME account data or certificates and obtain a completely new set.
+On the next start the add-on deletes the contents of the configured `lego_path`, performs a full issuance run, and then resumes normal scheduled renewals.
+The directory is recreated before lego runs, so remember to set the option back to `false` once the fresh certificates have been obtained.